saezlab/networkcommons/docs/src/methods.rst

 The two-layers network connects the perturbed node to kinases/phosphatases/others (first layer) and then connect the latters to transcription factors (second layer).
 The three-layers network adds another layer between kinases/phosphatases and other signaling proteins.

-In the second step, SignalingProfiler calls "CORNETO - CARNIVAL" to retrieve only sign-consistent edges from the naïve network (removing grey dashed edges).
+In the second step, SignalingProfiler calls "CORNETO - CARNIVAL" to retrieve only sign-consistent edges from the naïve network (removing white dashed edges).

 .. raw:: html